peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 2. For cases defined for the structured syntax suffix, where the fragment identifier does not resolve per the structured syntax suffix rules, then proceed as specified by the specification associated with the full media type.
 3. For cases not defined for the structured syntax suffix, then proceed as specified by the specification associated with the full media type.

-### Additional Structured Syntax Suffixes

-The primary guideline for whether a structured syntax suffix is registrable is that it be described by a readily available description, preferably within a document published by an established standards-related organization, and for which there's a reference that can be used in a Normative References section of an RFC.

 ### Security Considerations for Structured Syntax Suffix Processing

 Processors that utilise the information in structured syntax suffixes encounter the following security considerations.